r12esh/github-api/README.md

 # Firebase Authentication

- This is an authentication app made using google's firebase authentication service. <br/>
+ This is an authentication app made by using google's firebase authentication service. <br/>
  In this app you can access the github profile information of users by their Username. <br/>
  To not expose the firebase apikey, the app is hosted on netlify.